• Skip to primary navigation

 The fruit adds a juicy sweetness, the nuts give the salad a crunchy texture contrast, and the cheese balances the fruit with some saltiness.

 Just start with any lettuce.
-Top with any fruit, any nut, any cheese, and pick your favorite dressings.
+Top with any fruit, any nut, any cheese, and pick your favorite dressing.
 There you have it: a quick and delicious easy salad recipe.
 Feel free to add avocado and croutons as well because they both make everything taste better!

 This is also a great way to clean out your fridge and use up any remaining fruits and vegetables.
+Mix and match your favorites:

 • Lettuce ideas: romaine lettuce, iceberg lettuce, spinach, arugula, spring mix, or butter lettuce.